emdotnet/hrms/README.md

 ## Documentation

-Complete documentation for Frappe HR is available at https://docs.erpnext.com/docs/user/manual/en/human-resources
+The documentation for HRMS is avaiable at https://doc.dokos.io/

 ## License

 GNU GPL V3.
 (See [license.txt](license.txt) for more information).

-The HR code is licensed as GNU General Public License (v3) and the copyright is owned by Frappe Technologies Pvt Ltd (Frappe) and Contributors.
+The HRMS code is licensed as GNU General Public License (v3) and the copyright is owned by Frappe Technologies Pvt Ltd (Frappe), Dokos SAS and Contributors.